Welcome to Panda Class!

 Adults in Panda Class

 I am Mrs Perry and I am the teacher in Panda Class.
-This is my fourth year at Barley Close, but I have worked in many other schools, mainly in Reception classes.
+This is my fifth year at Barley Close, but I have worked in many other schools, mainly in Reception classes.
 All of my children have attended Barley Close, so I have been involved with the school for a long time.
-I have met many of the new children and their families and am looking forward to an action packed year in Reception with them all.
+I have met almost all of the new children and their families and am looking forward to getting started in September.

 Please come and see me anytime if you have questions about your child or any part of school life or if you would prefer to email me, my address is: firstname.lastname@example.org

 Mrs Lines is the HLTA (higher level teaching assistant) in Panda Class and we would be lost without her!
 Mrs Lines has been at Barley Close for a very long time, as her children all also attended the school, so many of you will already know her.
 Mrs Lines is a school governor and has a passion for outdoor learning, she leads our weekly forest school sessions which are always popular with the children.